ferflechas/udi-tuya-poly/POLYGLOT_CONFIG.md

 # UDI TUYA Poly_v2
-This is a simple integration of TinyTuya to ISY994i only to Power On/Off Tuya WiFi smart bulbs/outlets.
+This is a simple integration of TinyTuya with Polyglot v2 to Power Tuya WiFi Smart Bulbs/Outlets and change Mode/Scene on Bulbs

 Please install via [Polyglot v2](https://github.com/UniversalDevicesInc/polyglot-v2) Store.